Developing an approach to writing for the development of this FMC wiki site

 Background and initial thoughts

-Over the years I developed a of systematic study system of structured repository files.
+Over the years I developed a systematic study system of structured repository files.
 As well as some 'trial' writings, essays in which I tried to cover a topic and convey - via some storyline - some insights and things I had found. .

 The amount of materials produced, the breadth and depth of the work over these years has created a huge gap.
 This gap represents a challenge towards communication.
 Because the ultimate purpose is that this site is useful for others.
 And the problem was that I had gone a long journey, but had no way to convey it to others, I was facing this huge gap.